subvisual/notedown/README.md

 Besides the original syntax, we extended Markdown to allow:

 - embedding audio files using the syntax `!audio[file name](file url)`.
-- embedding youtube videos using the syntax `!youtube[file name](link to video)`.
+- embedding Youtube videos using the syntax `!youtube[file name](link to video)`.

 ### Searching

 NoteDown is like a diary.
-You write one entry after the other.
-Notes are not connected.
-If you need to find something, you can either scroll, or find.
-You should use the find as it works to search by text, file names, links, it even works for text inside PDFs!
-Since you cannot use tags or links like other note-taking applications, they way to relate information is using a keyword.
+You write one note after the other.
+Time is the only thing connecting notes.
+To find something, you can either scroll all the way down, or use search input.
+You should use the search as it works in text, file names, links, it even works for text inside PDFs!

+Since you cannot use tags or links like in other note-taking applications, they way to relate information is with keywords.
 For instance, all my notes related to NoteDown start, or end, with the word `@notedown`.
-This makes is very easy to look for it.
-When I need to save a link related to Vim, the link doesn't contain the word `vim` I will usually just write after the link, to make sure I can find it later.
+This makes it very easy for me to look it up.
+When I need to save a link to a page talking about Vim, I paste the link and then write a couple of related words such as `vim` , `editor` or `workflow`.

 ### Notes Explorer